Nov 21, 2019 | by Budi Tanrim

 Can we build this feature?!!

-Many people confused between ideas with innovation.
-Some believe innovation is the idea popped in their heads during dinner or shower.
-Then, they become really stubborn with that idea.
-I mean, those can be profound idea for you, but not necessarily what others want.
-Throughout my career, I’ve witnessed some senior leaderships came to the team and requested random features out of the blue.
+I’ve witnessed some senior leaderships come to the team and request random features out of the blue throughout my career.
 When they get asked, “Why should we work on this feature?”
-They will ignorantly answer, “Just do it my way, I know my shit.”
+They will ignorantly answer, “Just do it my way.
+I know my shit.”

 Often people don’t realize they do that.
-I mean, even me, as Design Practitioners, can jump to conclusion too soon from time to time.
+I mean, even me, as Design Practitioners, can jump to conclusions too soon from time to time.
 It’s our nature, a default way of thinking.
-Worse, all the great and success stories from the innovators always talk about one-single-person behind that invention.
-I think this victimizes our way of thinking to believe that our idea could be one of that success story.
-Of course, there is that possibility, but in today’s reality where the competition is up high and new startup around the block ready to disrupt the industry, we have to think and work smarter.
-We can’t hope we do random thing and wish the best luck out of it.
+Worse, all the innovators’ great success stories always talk about one person behind that invention.
+This victimizes our way of thinking to believe that our idea could be one of that success stories.
+Of course, there is that possibility, but in today’s reality, where the competition is up high and new startups around the block ready to disrupt the industry, we have to think and work smarter.
+We can’t hope we do a random thing and wish the best of luck out of it.

-I mean, it’s okay to have ideas though.
-Without it, we can’t start any thoughts or conversation.
+I mean, it’s okay to have ideas, though.
+Without it, we can’t start any thoughts or conversations.
 But don’t randomly request a feature and then be stubborn with that specific solution.
 I can talk about few methods, this and that.
 Instead, here’s a simple suggestion for leaders who often give a random feature request:

 Come to your team and say, “Hey, I think this __ feature will be useful because it can solve ____ problem.
 Can we brainstorm and explore other possibilities to solve this problem?”
 Talk about that specific solution with an open mindset.
 Talk about what problem you want to solve.
 The priority should be solving that problem, not your solution!
 Give space for your team can uncover that problem and opportunity and then ideate together.

-Come to the team and talk about, “Hey, I have this ____ idea, I believe it can help our user to do _____ (better experience).
+Come to the team and talk about, “Hey, I have this ____ idea.
+I believe it can help our users to do _____ (better experience).
 I wonder if there’s a better idea to help our user achieve experience?”
 Don’t be stubborn about the solution.

-Here, Experience Designer and Design Researcher will be your best friend to help you get to observe your users and understand their pain points.
+Here, an Experience Designer and Design Researcher will be your best friend to help you observe your users and understand their pain points.

-Focus on the problem and be open for other solutions.
-Because, at the end, if you truly are an innovators, you should be passionated about solving that problem to empower your user to live their life easier and better.
-Plus, by doing that, you company could gain a better business outcome later on.
+Focus on the problem and be open to other solutions.
+Because, in the end, if you truly are an innovator, you should be passionate about solving that problem to empower your user to live their life easier and better.
+Plus, by doing that, your company could gain a better business outcome later on.